Adding a Child to the Family

 When you welcome a child into your family, there are steps you should take to update your benefit elections to ensure that your child is covered.
-Eligible employees may take advantage of maternity leave and FMLA leave, as well as many other benefits and resources for new parents.
+Eligible employees may take advantage of leave programs, as well as many other benefits and resources for new parents.

 When planning to add a child to your family, you are strongly encouraged to contact a Leaves Administration staff member for guidance on your leave options.